-Grain spawn will be used to propagate all species samples for use in the cultivation experiments according to the methods recommended by Stamets (2000) for 1-liter jars.
-Organic wheat/rye will be used for the grain.
-For each species, 125 g of grain spawn will be used for the experiment in total.
+Grain spawn will be used to propagate all species samples for use in the cultivation experiments according to the methods recommended by Stamets (2000).
+A preliminary experiment testing the difference between using BSG and wheat berries will be conducted as the vigor of the spawn has a significant effect on colonization success of the bulk substrate.
+The spawn with the highest growth rate will be used as the inoculum for the bulk substrate.
+For each species, 2 spawn bags each containing 2.25 kg of substrate will be produced.
+Organic wheat berries obtained from the Moscow Food Co-op and SBG obtained from Another Round Brewing, WA will be used as substrates.
+Mushroom grow bags (Outgrow®, IL) will be used as spawning containers.
+Once a spawning substrate is selected, 4.5 kg of grain spawn will be produced for each species for a total of 40.5 kg.
+The final moisture content is expected to 50% by weight.
+The spawning run is expected to last two to three weeks.

-Treatment/Preparation of Substrate and Inoculation:
+Substrate Inoculation:

-The substrate mixtures will be made by thoroughly mixing substrates according to their dry weight ratios in Table 2.
-Water will then be added to each substrate mixture to bring it to 70% moisture.
-For each replicate, 1 kg of substate mixture will be added to a 1 L capacity, 50-micron polypropylene bag with linear ventilation filters.
-The bags will then be sealed and autoclaved at 121°C for 15 minutes and left to fully cool to room temperature (25°C).
-Once cooled, 5 g of grain spawn will be added to each bag.
-Each replicate bag will then be sealed, and the spawn mixed evenly by gentle shaking to promote colonization.
+Five different substrate combinations will be tested for mushroom cultivation.
+Substrate materials will be mixed according to their dry weight ratios (Table 2).
+Each mixture will then be soaked in water for 12 hrs and the excess moisture allowed to run off until the substrate reaches a 65 ± 5% moisture content by weight.
+For each replicate, 3 kg of wet substate will be placed in a 1 L capacity, 50-micron polypropylene bag with linear ventilation filters (Outgrow®, IL) and autoclaved at 121°C for 15 minutes on wet cycle.
+Once cooled to room temperature, each bag will be inoculated with 50 g of grain spawn (5% inoculation).
+Each bag will then be sealed and mixed by gentle shaking to promote colonization.

 Growing Procedures:

+Note: Growth chambers are in high demand, limiting our ability to adjust temperature for different species.

 Growing conditions will be the same for all experimental groups and will be kept at a constant temperature and humidity throughout the growing procedure.
 The bags will be kept in an environmentally controlled growing room at the WSU Pullman campus.
-The temperature of the growing room will be 25 ± 2 °C and humidity will be approximately 60-70% during the colonization period.
-Full colonization is expected to be achieved in approximately three weeks on average depending on the species and will be determined through visual checks of the spread of mycelium through its bag.
-Once full colonization is achieved, the bags will be opened at intervals of 24 inches to allow for fruiting.
-During fruiting, the conditions will be kept constant at 25 ± 2 °C and 70-80% humidity.
-The bags will be watered by hand for the duration of fruiting to maintain ideal growing conditions.
-Fruiting will be allowed to continue for approximately two weeks, or until full sporocarp size is achieved.
+The temperature of the growing room will be 25 ± 2 °C and humidity will be approximately 95 - 100% during the colonization period.
+Full colonization is expected to be achieved in approximately three weeks for most species.
+Once full colonization is achieved, the bags will be opened at intervals of 24 inches.
+Temperature will then be kept at 25 ± 2 °C, relative humidity at 75 ± 5%, and air CO2 concentrations below 1000 ppm.
+The growing chamber will receive dim light on a 12-hour day cycle.

 Data Collection:

+Sporocarps will be harvested at maturity for all species except for C. comates.
+C. comates sporocarps will be harvested just before maturity, while the gills are still veiled to prevent rapid decomposition.
+Sporocarps will be cut from the substrate at the growing bag surface.

 Sporocarp Size:

 At the end of growth, the sporocarps and substrate mass will be measured.
-Sporocarp production will be measured by mean individual size, mean fresh weight, and mean dry weight per experimental unit.
+Sporocarp production will be measured by mean individual diameter, mean fresh weight, and mean dry weight per experimental unit.

-Nutrient Content:

 Spent Substrate Mass:

-After harvest, the spent substrate remaining in each replicate will be weighted before and after drying.
+The substrate remaining in each replicate will be weighted after each harvest.
 This and the weight of the harvested sporocarps will be used to obtain the biological efficiency.